 What Are SUNY Schools?

 SUNY (pronounced "soo-nee") stands for the State University of New York, and it's the largest public university system in the United States.
-Roughly 400,000 students are enrolled in credit-bearing courses, and an additional 2.1 million students are enrolled in non-credit continuing education and community outreach programs.
-SUNY also has a large online course offering, called Open SUNY, with nearly 200,000 students taking online classes through it per year.
+Currently, about 360,000 students are enrolled in credit-bearing courses.
+SUNY also has a large online course offering, called Open SUNY, with nearly 193,000 students taking online classes through it per year.
+In total, SUNY enrolls about 1.3 million students across its entire portfolio of credit- and non-credit courses and programs.

 SUNY was established in 1948 as a way to provide an affordable college education to students of New York, and it today includes 64 institutions.
 These schools fall into five groups: university centers, doctoral-granting institutions, comprehensive colleges, technology colleges, and community colleges.
 For undergraduates, the university centers are typically considered the most rigorous schools, as well as the most difficult to get into.
 They have acceptance rates ranging from about 40% to 95%.
 Here are the SUNY schools: